Chamba, Himachal Pradesh

-The town has numerous temples and palaces, and hosts two popular jatras (fairs), the "Suhi Mata Mela" and the "Minjar Mela", which last for several days of music and dancing.
+The town has numerous temples and palaces, and hosts two popular fairs, the Suhi Mata Mela and the Minjar Mela, which last for several days and feature music and dancing.
 Chamba is also well noted for its arts and crafts, particularly its Pahari paintings, which originated in the Hill Kingdoms of North India between the 17th and 19th century, and its handicrafts and textiles.

 History

 Early history

 Chamba has an ancient history, which is inseparable from that of the surrounding district of Chamba.
 The earliest rulers were the Kolian tribes.
 In the 2nd century BC the Khasas and Audumbaras were in power in the region.
 In the 4th century AD during the Gupta period, the Thakurs and Ranas ruled.
 From the 7th century, the Gurjara-Pratiharas or Rajput dynasty came into power.